FacebookInstagram

 This does not mean Christmas should be ignored or attacked.

-Scripture gives Christians freedom to celebrate what they choose to celebrate and when they choose to celebrate it, as long as it is honoring and glorifying to God (“And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him” Colossians 3:17; “So, whether you eat or drink, or whatever you do, do all to the glory of God” 1 Corinthians 10:31).
+Scripture gives Christians freedom to celebrate what they choose and when they choose to celebrate it, as long as it is honoring and glorifying to God (“And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him” Colossians 3:17; “So, whether you eat or drink, or whatever you do, do all to the glory of God” 1 Corinthians 10:31).
+Scripture helps us see what's most important.
+It's not the dates or times we celebrate someone or something that's important.
+What's important is WHO are you celebrating and why.
+The question to ask yourself is, "does this celebration glorify God?"

 Colossians 2:16-17 “Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.
 17 These are a shadow of the things that were to come; the reality, however, is found in Christ.
-(Read the entire chapter for context)
+(Read the entire chapter for context).
+You see, celebrations are only a shadow or sign pointing to a deeper value or truth you hold.
+They only display your love for something or someone or something you believe.

 Romans 14:5-12 “5 One person considers one day more sacred than another; another considers every day alike.
 Each of them should be fully convinced in their own mind.
 6 Whoever regards one day as special does so to the Lord.
 Whoever eats meat does so to the Lord, for they give thanks to God; and whoever abstains does so to the Lord and gives thanks to God.
 7 For none of us lives for ourselves alone, and none of us dies for ourselves alone.
 8 If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.
 9 For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.
 10 You, then, why do you judge your brother or sister?
 Or why do you treat them with contempt?
 For we will all stand before God’s judgment seat.
 11 It is written: “‘As surely as I live,’ says the Lord, ‘every knee will bow before me; every tongue will acknowledge God.’”
 12 So then, each of us will give an account of ourselves to God.
 (Read the entire chapter for context).

-Why does many Christians celebrate the birth of Jesus (Christmas) on December 25th?
-I will not attempt to answer for every Christian, but from what I’ve gathered via research and conversation a few reasons emerged.
+Why do many Christians celebrate the birth of Jesus (Christmas) on December 25th?
+I will not attempt to answer for every Christian, but from what I’ve gathered via research and conversations a few reasons emerged.

 Uninformed: Some Christians are simply uninformed about the historical facts that point to Jesus, more than likely, being born in the spring, not winter.